-Of course the list of software we use doesn’t end with the ones listed above.
-Here are a couple that also require a mention:
+Of course, the list of software we use doesn’t end with the ones listed above.
+Here are several others that also require a mention:

 - ESLint is our linting tool.
 We use airbnb config and extend it with a couple of our own rules.
 You can have a look at our ESLint config here.

 - Lodash, with its utility functions, helps us with working on arrays, objects, and strings.